GOTS - What is the Global Organic Textile Standard? - NIKIN CH

 Social compatibility

-Fabrics in a heap
+Fabrics in a pile

 NIKIN Cap on model

-Also NIKIN is GOTS certified
+NIKIN is also GOTS certified

 Back to the blog